Ace of Base: 1992–1994: International success and Happy Nation/The Sign

 The group had already started work on a second album, with the working title of The Sign, named after one of the new tracks they had written.
-Worried about sales of import copies of Happy Nation, however, Davis opted to tweak the track list of the original LP by adding three new tracks, and re-titling it The Sign.
-Released in the USA on November 23, 1993, it remained in the top three of the Billboard Top 200 for 26 consecutive weeks, and was nominated for Best Pop Album at the 1995 Grammy Awards.
-The refreshed album was released in Europe as Happy Nation (US Version).
-Collectively, the different versions of the album reached the No. 1 position in at least 14 countries, and sold over 21 million copies worldwide, making it one of the best-selling debut albums of all time.
+However, concerned about the sales of import copies of Happy Nation, Davis decided to modify the track list of the original LP by adding three new tracks and re-titling it The Sign.
+Released in the US on 23 November 1993, the album remained in the top three of the Billboard Top 200 for 26 consecutive weeks and was nominated for Best Pop Album at the 1995 Grammy Awards.
+The updated album was released in Europe as Happy Nation (US Version).
+Collectively, the various versions of the album reached the No. 1 position in at least 14 countries and sold over 21 million copies worldwide, making it one of the best-selling debut albums of all time.
+It was also one of the best-selling albums of 1994.

-The second U.S. single was the album's title track, "The Sign", released on December 14.
-It was even more successful than the first, spending six weeks at No. 1 and becoming the best-selling single of 1994.
-It was also a major hit internationally, peaking at No. 2 in the UK and Sweden and at No. 1 in Germany; whilst in Australia it topped the charts for four weeks.

-Recorded at the request of Clive Davis, "Don't Turn Around" was the group's next single, which had previously been released by Tina Turner as the B-side of her single "Typical Male", and had been a UK No. 1 hit for Aswad in 1988.
-The cover version hit the top 5 in the US, UK, Sweden, Denmark and Finland.

-Promotion for the album concluded with the final single release "Living in Danger", which was yet another top 40 hit internationally and was performed in front of the Brandenburg Gate at the first ever MTV Europe Music Awards in Berlin in November 1994.
+The second U.S. single was the album's title track, "The Sign", released on 14 December.
+It proved to be even more successful than the first single, spending six weeks at No. 1 and becoming the best-selling single of 1994.
+The song also achieved significant international success, peaking at No. 2 in both the UK and Sweden, and reaching No. 1 in Germany; in Australia, it topped the charts for four weeks.
+At the request of Clive Davis, the group's next single was "Don't Turn Around".
+This song had previously been released by Tina Turner as the B-side of her single "Typical Male" (1986) and had reached No. 1 in the UK for Aswad in 1988.
+The cover version achieved top 5 placements in the US, UK, Sweden, Denmark, and Finland.
+Promotion for the album concluded with the final single release, "Living in Danger", which also became a top 40 hit internationally and was performed in front of the Brandenburg Gate at the first-ever MTV Europe Music Awards in Berlin in November 1994.